 Mt.
-San Jacinto College's Continuing Education and Workplace Training office includes several different programs: Community service fee-based classes and seminars, Short Term Career Training Certificates, Contract Training for businesses and Non-Credit Basic Skills or Older Adult courses.
+San Jacinto College's Continuing Education and Workplace Training office includes three unique programs:

+- 1. FOCUS: Continuing Education fee-based classes, seminars and Short Term Career Training Certificates; - 2.
+Contract Training: training employees in the workplace; and - 3.
+Non-Credit: Basic Skills or Older Adult classes.
-MSJC's community service fee-based classes provide opportunities for personal and professional development, skill improvement and upgrading, cultural enrichment and recreational enjoyment and learning.
-These classes are supported solely by registration fees and are not funded by taxpayer dollars.

-Short Term Career Training Certificates also receive no funding from taxpayer dollars.
-These programs are designed to rapidly prepare people for their first step in a career and are always developed or revised in response to current labor market trends.
+MSJC's FOCUS classes provide opportunities for personal and professional development, skill improvement and upgrading, cultural enrichment, recreational enjoyment and the joy of learning.
+The Short Term Career Training Certificates are designed to rapidly prepare people for their first step in a career and are always developed or revised in response to current labor market trends.
+FOCUS classes are supported by registration fees and are not funded by taxpayer dollars.

 Contract training for businesses and government agencies allows the opportunity to customize training solutions in response to specific business needs.
-This program also receives no taxpayer funds.
+This program can include credit classes that are not open to the public.
+Contract training also receives no taxpayer funds.

-The final component of Continuing Education and Workplace Training is Non-Credit education; Basic Skills and Older Adult courses that have been approved for funding by the State of California.
+Non-Credit Basic Skills and Older Adult courses that are offered have been approved for funding by the State of California.
 Non-Credit education offers citizens of every age and educational level continuing opportunities for lifelong learning.
 Because of the state's financial support, students do not pay a fee to take non-credit courses.
-GED preparation, Citizenship, English as a Second Language and classes designed for older adults are some of the courses offered through the non-credit program.
+GED preparation, Citizenship, English as a Second Language and classes designed for older adults are some of the courses offered through this program.

-College credit is not given for community services or non-credit classes.
+College credit is not given for any FOCUS or non-credit classes.